richard1912/PasteParty/README.md

 ## Usage

 ### Creating a Paste
-1. Click in the paste area or press Ctrl+V
+1. Click in the paste area and press Ctrl+V (Or Click again to begin typing)
-2. Paste your text or image
-3. Click "💾 Save to Party" button
+2. Click "💾 Save to Party" button
-4. Your paste will appear in the list below
+4. Your pastes will appear in the list below

 ### Viewing Pastes
 - All saved pastes are displayed on the homepage in a list